c1swtb/COIT11223-eportfolio/eportfolio-2-ethical-theory.md

-# E-Portfolio 2: Artificial Intelligence
+# E-Portfolio 2: Ethical Theory

 This e-portfolio contains four artefacts that demonstrate what I learned about ethical theories and their application to ICT and society.